oks-erm/help-u/README.md

 ## Stunnel ([uac 21](#uac21))

+STunnel is a software that provides a secure layer between two network protocols.
+It can be used to encrypt traffic between a client and a server, or to secure connections between servers.
+Stunnel works by creating a secure "tunnel" between the client and the server.
+The client connects to stunnel and sends its data to be encrypted.
+Stunnel then encrypts the data and forwards it to the server.
+The server receives the encrypted data, decrypts it, and processes it as if it were received directly from the client.
+The response from the server is then encrypted by stunnel and sent back to the client.

-Stunnel is a software package that is used to add SSL/TLS encryption to network connections.
+In the project STunnel is used to add SSL/TLS encryption to network connections.
 When Daphne is running asynchronously inside of stunnel, it is essentially wrapping the Daphne process in an SSL/TLS layer, providing an additional layer of security for the data being transmitted over the network.
 This is useful for protecting sensitive information such as login credentials or other user data that is being transmitted between the client and the server.

 ## Admin ([uac 25](#uac25))